International-Data-Spaces-Association/ids-specification/catalog/catalog.binding.https.md

 ```

-The `Authorization` header is optional if the catalog service does not require authorization.
+The `Authorization` header is optional if the [Catalog Service](../model/terminology.md#catalog-service) does not require authorization.
 If present, the contents of the `Authorization` header are detailed in the
 [Authorization section](#31-authorization).

 #### 2.4.2 OK (200) Response

-If the request is successful, the catalog service must return a response body containing a [Dataset](./message/dataset.json) which is a DCAT `Dataset` type
+If the request is successful, the [Catalog Service](../model/terminology.md#catalog-service) must return a response body containing a [Dataset](./message/dataset.json) which is a DCAT `Dataset` type
 described by the [Catalog Protocol Specification](catalog.protocol.md).

 ## 3 Technical Considerations

 ### 3.1 Authorization

-A catalog service may require authorization.
-If the catalog service requires authorization, requests must include an HTTP `Authorization` header with a token.
+A [Catalog Service](../model/terminology.md#catalog-service) may require authorization.
+If the [Catalog Service](../model/terminology.md#catalog-service) requires authorization, requests must include an HTTP `Authorization` header with a token.
 The semantics of
 such tokens are not part of this specification.

 ### 3.2 Versioning